longhorn/longhorn/docs/upgrade.md

 ### Live upgrade

-Live upgrade is a beta feature since v0.3.3.
+Live upgrade is available since v0.3.3.

 Live upgrade should only be done with healthy volumes.